Introduction

 1. Environment Information:

-• Details of patches applied on the gateway
+• Details of patches applied to the gateway

 4. Reproduction Steps:

-• Clear, step-by-step instructions to reproduce the issue.
+• Provide step-by-step instructions to reproduce the issue.

 5. Impact Assessment:

-• Exploitability over the network, physical access, or application component.
+• Exploitability across network, physical access, or application components.

 • Availability of Proof of Concept (PoC) exploits.